metallurgical/jquery-metal-clone/README.md

 -	If you found a bug or something technical problem, please open an issues.
 -	IF the example/usage above did't clear enough, leave me some note by sending email at **norlihazmey89@gmail.com**
 -	If encountered any problems, just ask it from **stackoverflow.com** by using this tag : `jquery-metal-clone`
+- Spread the words about this plugin :)

+# Next Release

+- Support for font-awesome for deleted icon(for table)
+- Look and feel for popup of deleted rows(for table)

+# Changelog

+## [1.3.0] - 2018-04-27
+### Added
+- Compatibility to the latest stable of jquery version(v3.3.1)
+- Checking for selector of element during plugin initialisation